EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 .. **TODO** the measurements do they need to be the same for the entry and exit modules? whats do they mean for each of them? for example, in entry module, specify measurements to attach to packet; in exit module, specify which measurements to record?

 .. note:: Although both the entry and exit module has a :par:`measure` parameter, its meaning is slightly different for the two modules.
 For the entry module, the parameter specifies which measurement data to include in the attached flow tag.
 For the exit module, it specifies which measurements to record as statistics.
-Generally, the parameter values should be the same for both modules.
+Generally, the parameter values should be the same for both modules. **TODO** it should be the same or the subset of

+**TODO** miert jo ez; kesobb lesz rola szo; ha a summary-knal reszeletesebb analysist akarunk akkor ezzel a packet history-jat fel tudjuk hasznalni erre; a historybol barmit kiszedhetunk utolag.

 ..
 The FlowMeasurementStarter and FlowMeasurementRecorder modules can be placed in the packets' path anywhere in the network.
 However, certain modules, such as interfaces, have optional :ned:`MeasurementLayer` submodules.
 The :ned:`MeasurementLayer` module contains both measurment modules, and can be places easily in the network.